Cardiovascular Risk Assessment

 Advanced Lipid Profile

 The ankle-brachial index test measures the blood pressure in the arm and then compares it with the blood pressure in different segments of the legs to screen for peripheral artery disease, a condition that causes decreased blood pressure in the legs and may indicate atherosclerosis in the arteries of the aorta or lower extremities, or both.
-The test is useful for determining decreased blood flow, even at early stages, which can change the course of treatment.
+The test is useful for determining decreased blood flow, even at early stages of disease, which can change the course of treatment.

 Carotid IMT Evaluation